Pooled Association Tests for Rare Genetic Variants: A Review and Some New Results: Score Tests for Association

-{7.\arabic{equation}} In some settings a test of no association may be based on a regression model (e.g.\ \citet{MorrisandZeggini}).
-In fact, \citet{LinandTang} and \citet{Wuetal} have stressed that adjustment for covariates and population stratification will be important in many contexts involving rare variants.
-We now discuss how our framework is extended to deal with the inclusion of covariates; for illustration, we consider the case of a binary trait.
-Suppose that in addition to the genotype vector ${\bm X}_{i}$ there is a vector ${\bm v}_{i}$ of covariates that may be related to a binary trait $Y_{i}$.
+\citet{LinandTang} and \citet{Wuetal} have stressed that adjustment for covariates and population stratification will be important in many contexts involving rare variants.
+In this case we use regression models; for illustration, we consider the case of a binary trait.
+Suppose that in addition to the genotype vector ${\mathbf X}_{i}$ there is a vector ${\mathbf v}_{i}$ of covariates that may be related to a binary trait $Y_{i}$.
 Then a logistic regression model

-might be considered, and a test of $H_{0} : {\bm \beta} = {\bm 0}$ can be carried out.
-For testing rare variants it is common to replace the term ${\bm \beta}^{\prime} {\bm X}_{i}$ in (\ref{eq: 7.1}) with $\beta r_{i}$, where $r_{i} = \sum\limits^{J}_{j = 1} X_{i j}$ is the total number of rare variants (e.g.\ \citet{MorrisandZeggini}; \citet{YilmazandBull}), but this corresponds to using a linear statistic in previous sections and is often ineffective.
-We consider the case where ${\bm \beta} = (\beta_{1}, \ldots, \beta_{J})^{\prime}$, in order to examine settings for which causal SNPs may be either deleterious or beneficial.
-In that case consideration of the power of alternative tests in large samples parallels the discussion in Section 4, as follows.
+might be considered, and a test of $H_{0} \dvtx {\bolds\beta} = {\mathbf0}$ can be carried out.
+For testing rare variants some authors have replaced the term ${\bolds\beta}^{\prime} {\mathbf X}_{i}$ in (\ref{eq: 7.1}) with $\beta r_{i}$, where $r_{i} = \sum^{J}_{j = 1} X_{i j}$ is the total number of rare variants per individual [e.g., \citet {MorrisandZeggini}; \citet{YilmazandBull}], but this corresponds to using a linear statistic in previous sections and can be ineffective.
+We consider the case where ${\bolds\beta} = (\beta_{1}, \ldots, \beta _{J})^{\prime}$ in order to examine settings for which causal SNPs may be either deleterious or beneficial.
+Consideration of the power of alternative tests in large samples parallels the discussion in Section~\ref{sec:2.2}, as follows.